Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

 """
 ```

-When the selected scenario is changed, Taipy calls the `on_change` and will update `state.selected_scenario_is_official` set to `True` if the selected scenario is primary.
+When the selected scenario is changed, Taipy calls the `on_change` and will update `state.selected_scenario_is_primary` set to `True` if the selected scenario is primary.

 ```python
 def on_change(state, var_name: str, var_value):